-How should I store fluoxetine?
+How should I store fluoxetine tablets?

-- Store fluoxetine at room temperature between 68°F and 77°F (20°C to 25°C).

-- Keep fluoxetine away from light.

-- Keep fluoxetine bottle closed tightly.
+- Store fluoxetine tablets at 20° to 25°C (68° to 77°F). - Keep fluoxetine tablets away from light. - Keep fluoxetine tablets bottle closed tightly.

-Keep fluoxetine and all medicines out of the reach of children.
+Keep fluoxetine tablets and all medicines out of the reach of children.

-General information about fluoxetine
+General information about fluoxetine tablets

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use fluoxetine for a condition for which it was not prescribed.
-Do not give fluoxetine to other people, even if they have the same condition.
+Do not use fluoxetine tablets for a condition for which it was not prescribed.
+Do not give fluoxetine tablets to other people, even if they have the same condition.
 It may harm them.

-This Medication Guide summarizes the most important information about fluoxetine.
+This Medication Guide summarizes the most important information about fluoxetine tablets.
 If you would like more information, talk with your healthcare provider.
-You may ask your healthcare provider or pharmacist for information about fluoxetine that is written for healthcare professionals.
+You may ask your healthcare provider or pharmacist for information about fluoxetine tablets that is written for healthcare professionals.

-For more information about fluoxetine call 1-800-399-2561.
+For more information about fluoxetine tablets, call Lupin Pharmaceuticals Inc. at 1-800-399-2561 or go to www.lupinpharmaceuticals.com.

-What are the ingredients in fluoxetine tablets, 60 mg?
+What are the ingredients in fluoxetine tablets, USP?

-Active ingredient: fluoxetine hydrochloride
+Active ingredient: fluoxetine hydrochloride, USP

-Inactive ingredients: mannitol, microcrystalline cellulose, croscarmellose sodium, povidone, colloidal silicon dioxide, magnesium stearate, polyvinyl alcohol, titanium dioxide, polyethylene glycol and talc.
+Inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, microcrystalline cellulose, mannitol, magnesium stearate, polyethylene glycol, polyvinyl alcohol, povidone, talc and titanium dioxide.

-This Medication Guide has been approved by the US Food and Drug Administration.
+This Medication Guide has been approved by the U.S. Food and Drug Administration.